antonum/ha-iris-k8s/README.md

 *Durable SYS* - `ISC_DATA_DIRECTORY` variable defines the mount point where IRIS would store all the data that needs to survive pod restart.
 Corresponding `iris-external-sys` volume mount refers to the Persistent Volume Claim, defined in the `iris-pvc.yaml` file.
 Read more on the Durable SYSY feature of IRIS here:  https://docs.intersystems.com/irisforhealthlatest/csp/docbook/DocBook.UI.Page.cls?KEY=ADOCK#ADOCK_iris_durable

-*CPF Merge* - Optional component, allowing you to define configuration that would be added to the iris.cpf file upon the system start.
+*CPF Merge* - Optional component, allowing you to define configuration that would be added to the iris.cpf file upon the system start. `ISC_CPF_MERGE_FILE` variable defines the location of the file, to be used in merge.
 In the provided example we set global buffers and gmheap value via the ConfigMap, defined in the `iris-cpf-merge.yaml` file.

+*Liveness Probe* - optional.
+Checks if IRIS instance is running inside the container.
+Kubernetes will restart the container if probe is failing.
+You might need to adjust `initialDelaySeconds` field to allow IRIS more time to reach the "running" state.

 ### iris-cpf-merge.yaml